lspestrip/striptun/template/noise_characteristics.md

 <h2>Results</h2>

-The Power Spectral Densities (PSD) of the four demodulated detector outputs and of thier combinations I, Q, U have been estimated using Welch's method as described in "Numerical recipes - The art of Scientific Computing", W.H.
+The Power Spectral Densities (PSD) of the four detector outputs and of thier opportune combinations I, Q, U have been estimated using Welch's method as described in "Numerical recipes - The art of Scientific Computing", W.H.
 Press et al., Third edition , pp.652-662.
 The function "signal.welch" of the Python library "scipy" has been used to implement it in the code.